 In terms of customer retention, chatbots could also be handy.
 By providing a personalized experience, Tommy Hilfiger’s Messenger chatbot resulted in an 87% rate of returning customers.

 How Do Chatbots Add Value to E-commerce Websites?

 Below you will find the information on how exactly e-commerce chatbots could add value to your business.

-Currently, there are over 100,000 chatbots on Facebook Messenger.
-Such bots can recommend products, process orders, collect customer information and more.
+There are currently around 300,000 chatbots on Facebook Messenger, which probably sounds like a lot.
+However, when you consider that Facebook has 6 million advertisers, that means 80% of advertisers aren't yet leveraging chatbots to convert customers.
+Such bots can recommend products, process orders, collect customer information, and more.
 If your target customers use Facebook Messenger, you should consider FB chatbot development.
 It allows connecting with potential customers, automating customer engagement and interactions.

 Image source: Shopify

 Let's see, how customers interact with Facebook chatbots.
 Imagine that your potential customer wants to buy something from your online store.
 So, instead of going to your online store and searching for products, the customer sends a message to you through your business page on Facebook.

 The chatbot would ask the customer about the necessary product and then send the link with this product to your e-commerce website.
 This way, a bot decreases the number of steps the customer takes in the sales funnel.
 Simple.

 The main goal of all businesses is to increase profit.
 With chatbot software for e-commerce, you can be even closer to increasing conversion rates.
 With the integration of chatbots with your e-commerce website, app, or your business account on Facebook, you can easily push your potential customers down the sales funnel and urge them to make a purchase.